-Our individual retirement accounts (IRAs), on the other hand, are a dream.
-We have long timelines, and I've constructed them so that I don't have to worry about day-to-day fluctuations.
+My wife's and my individual retirement accounts (IRAs), on the other hand, are a dream.
+We have long timelines, and I've constructed them so that we don't have to worry about day-to-day fluctuations.
 I know what's in them, and I know they'll be just fine.

 Sound like a good deal?
 Then I'll let you in on my little secret ...

 When building our IRAs, I was most worried about smart asset allocation.
-I wanted a mix that would meet our needs and not jump the shark.
-(You know, a portfolio that's more Anne Bancroft than Anna Nicole Smith.)
+I wanted a mix that would meet our needs without jumping the shark.

 Where'd I start?
-I started with the entire stock market: Vanguard Total Stock Market VIPER.
-This exchange-traded fund (ETF) tracks the U.S. Broad Market Index and invests in more than 1,300 stocks for the low, low cost of 0.07% per year.
-The top holdings are the stalwarts you'd expect: JPMorgan Chase
+I started with the entire stock market: the Vanguard Total Stock Market ETF (VTI).
+This exchange-traded fund tracks the U.S. Broad Market Index, investing in more than 1,300 stocks for the low, low cost of 0.07% per year.
+The top holdings are the stalwarts you'd expect: Bank of America, ExxonMobil, and Pfizer

 But wait -- there's more

-Finally, I added two actively managed funds -- one small cap and one value-oriented -- that should complement my own investing style.
+Finally, I added two actively managed funds -- one small-cap and one value-oriented -- that should complement my own investing style and will benefit from being in a tax-advantaged account.
 By filling out our asset-allocation plan, I'm confident that my wife and I will be OK when it comes time to retire.
 Plus, the best part about holding funds like these is that they self-correct and evolve with the world around them.
-The most work I'll have to do is rebalance annually.
+The most work I'll have to do is an annual rebalancing.

 The Foolish bottom line

 Today, our IRAs are ahead of the broader market, and I've barely had to check in on them.